 - 1 pound cream cheese softened

-- Add the cranberries, sugar and jalapeno to a food processor and pulse until everything is coarsely chopped and well combined.
+- Add the cranberries, sugar and jalapeño to a food processor and pulse until everything is coarsely chopped and well combined.
 Add the lime juice, salt, cilantro and chives, then pulse again just until mixed together.
-Remove to a bowl and set aside for at least 15 minutes for the flavors to meld together.
+Remove to a bowl and set aside for at least 15 minutes for the flavors to meld together.2 cups fresh cranberries, ½ cup granulated sugar, 1 jalapeno pepper, 1 lime, ¼ teaspoon kosher salt, 3 Tablespoons fresh cilantro, 2 Tablespoons fresh chives

 - Spread the cream cheese evenly along the bottom of a pie plate or other serving dish.
-Refrigerate until ready to assemble.
+Refrigerate until ready to assemble.1 pound cream cheese

 - When ready to serve, strain the excess juice from the cranberry mixture with a mesh strainer.
 Top the cream cheese with the cranberry mixture and serve.